slowernews/wisdom-tldr/chapters/introduction.md

 > *"A fit body, a calm mind, a house full of love.
 These things cannot be bought - they must be earned."
 -- Naval Ravikant*

-> *"Money can't make rich people happy but it can make poor people happy."
+> *"Money can’t make rich people happy but it can make poor people happy."
 -- Naval Ravikant*

 > *"Happiness is your default state when you remove everything."